tanhaei/HyperCausal-DDI/README.md

 ## **📝 License**

-This project is licensed under the MIT License \- see the LICENSE file for details.
+This project is licensed under the MIT License \-